gbdk-2020/gbdk-2020/docs/pages/01_getting_started.md

     compile.bat

 This should build the example project.
-You can also navigate into other example project folders and build them by typing `make`.
+You can also navigate into other example project folders and build in the same way.

 ## Linux / MacOS / Windows with Make installed: